sachinmw/puppetQuest/Quest_Guide/quests/ntp.md

 - execute: puppet apply -t
 {% endtask %}

-Once you've made your changes to the `site.pp` manifest and used the puppet parser tool to validate your syntax, use the puppet agent tool to trigger a puppet run.
+Once you've made your changes to the `site.pp` manifest and used the `puppet parser` tool to validate your syntax, use the `puppet agent` tool to trigger a Puppet run.

 You will see in the output that Puppet has changed the `/etc/ntp.conf` file and triggered a refresh of the `ntpd` service.